yaal-coop/canaille/doc/references/commands.rst

 Canaille provide several commands to help administrator manage their data.

+Generally, some configuration has to be loaded by `Canaille`.
+This can be achieved by :ref:`configuration loading method<references/configuration:Load the configuration>` available, but most of the time a ``CONFIG`` environent variable is used.
-The configuration file has to be prefixed before running `canaille`.
-For readability's sake, it's omitted in the examples.
+For the sake of readability, it is omitted in the following examples.

 .. code-block:: shell

     env CONFIG=path/to/config.toml canaille ...

 .. _cli_check: